 What is original content?

 You may not have known this, but Google crawls the web all the time.
 They keep looking at every site on the web.
-Google likes to find articles or text that is not written anywhere except one site, otherwise known as original content.
+Google likes to find articles or text that is not written anywhere except on one site, otherwise known as original content.
 But before I forget, I want to mention that there are companies that write blogs for the mortgage business and they tout their SEO benefits.
 These mortgage blog services prey on people who do a little SEO research and read how blogs can help the SEO process, so these blogs that are offered appeal to them.
 Not only that, I don't have to write them myself, even better.
 The problem is, those articles are duplicated to hundreds of mortgage companies, so when Google crawls the web, they see the same material on many sites resulting in doing nothing for your SEO.
 But hey, you’re not going to use one of those blogs, you are going to write original content, right?
 Don't get me wrong, original content is great and it could be all that is needed for a barber shop in Orland Park Illinois to catapult them to the top of Google when someone does a search for "Barber Shop Orland Park".
-However, it will have little to zero effect on getting your mortgage site above Zillow, Bankrate, Quicken, Lending Tree Wells Fargo etc. Because writing good content is just one small piece of the puzzle.
-There are many things that would need to be done to get you past those companies, one of them being turning your company into a nationally recognized company.
+However, it will have little to zero effect on getting your mortgage site above Zillow, Bankrate, Rocket, Lending Tree and Wells Fargo etc. Because writing good content is just one small piece of the puzzle.
+There are many things that need to be done to get you past those companies, one of them being turning your company into a nationally recognized company.
 In the end, most mortgage site owners that go down the path of writing blog articles for SEO give up after six months when they see it isn't working.
-Before long they have a three year old blog on their site that hasn’t been updated in years.
+Before long, they have a three year old blog on their site that hasn’t been updated in years.
 So before you spend $50 on some SEO software that will give you reports on everything you need to do to get your site to the top of the search engines.
 Do yourself a favor and save the 50 bucks.

 Phone: 630-552-0677 Ext.
 101